timmendenhall/dotfiles/README.md

     git clone https://github.com/powerline/fonts.git && ./install.sh

-Set your iTerm font / theme to any powerline font of your choice and base16-default-dark colors
+Set your iTerm font / theme to any powerline font of your choice and base16-default-dark colors.
+I used Meslo LG 14 pt with base16-default.dark.itermcolors for colors.

 Install the silver searcher: